SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ascertained*, and the *contributors need to be identified* in order to build a *faithful history of the evolution* of the software over time.

-Also, proper *metadata* should be created and made available alongside the source code, providing all the key information about the software that is discovered during the curation phase.
-We recommend to use the vocabulary provided by **CodeMeta** as an extension to schema.org (see [[https://codemeta.github.io/terms/]{.underline}](https://codemeta.github.io/terms/));
+For both source code artifacts and ancilliary artificats, proper *metadata* should be created and made available, providing all the key information about the artifacts that are discovered during the curation phase.
+Regarding source code artifcats, we recommend to use the vocabulary provided by **CodeMeta** as an extension to schema.org (see [[https://codemeta.github.io/terms/]{.underline}](https://codemeta.github.io/terms/));
 this includes the software runtime platform, programming languages, authors, license, etc.
+For other artifacts we will provide a dedicated template.

 Particular care is required to *identify the owners* of the different artifacts, and *obtain if needed the necessary authorizations* to make